SConnolly1886/AWS-Site-to-Site-VPN/README.md

 `cd /home/ubuntu/demo_assets/`
 `nano ipsec.conf`

-This is is the file which configures the IPSEC Tunnel interfaces over which our VPN traffic flows.
+This the file which configures the IPSEC Tunnel interfaces over which our VPN traffic flows.
 As we are connected to Router 2 - This configures the ones for ROUTER2 -> BOTH AWS Endpoints

 Replace the following placeholders with the real values in the config file